All Episodes

 It's not hard to find out who they are, what they really believe.

-He's got a new book out.
+He's got a new book on.

-He said, you cannot have A conservative government with a liberal culture.
+He said, you cannot have a conservative government with a liberal culture.

-And I wanted to know if he meant that literally or if he was meant it in some other context, because clearly, if the Republicans win the presidency in 2016, we're going to have, if maybe not a conservative, but we're going to have somebody who's not liberal as president in a liberal culture.
+And I wanted to know if he meant that literally or if he meant it in some other context, because clearly, if the Republicans win the presidency in 2016, we're going to have, maybe not a conservative, but we're going to have somebody who's not liberal as president in a liberal culture.

-Now, I know the bureaucracy is populated with career leftists.
+Now, I know the bureaucracy is populated with career leftists, but we're speaking theoretically here.

-The point he was trying to make was it doesn't matter.
+The point he was trying to make was, it doesn't matter.

 If we don't change the culture, we're never going to really change anything.